reflectoring/reflectoring.github.io/_posts/2020-12-14-circuitbreaker-with-resilience4j.md

   .build();
 ```

-We then create a `CircuitBreaker`:
+We then create a `CircuitBreaker` with this config:

 ```java
 CircuitBreakerRegistry registry = CircuitBreakerRegistry.of(config);